Explore more insights

 Understanding a cash flow statement is important for several reasons:

-By analysing the cash flow statement, investors and analysts can evaluate whether a company's cash flows are sustainable over the long term.
+By analysing a cash flow statement, investors can evaluate whether a company's cash flows are sustainable over the long term.
 Positive cash flow is a sign that a company is generating enough cash to cover its operating expenses.

 • Financial planning

-The statement helps businesses plan for future investments and manage their cash more effectively.
-It identifies periods where there may be a cash flow gap, allowing the business to take proactive measures, such as applying for a business loan.
+A cash flow statement helps companies plan for future investments and manage their cash more effectively.
+It identifies periods where there may be a cash flow gap, allowing the company to take proactive measures, such as applying for a business loan.

 • Lender and investor confidence